AICC/CMI-5_Spec_Current/cmi5_runtime.md

 1. The LMS must implement the import of Course Structures per [CMI5-002] CMI-5 Course Structure
 2. The LMS should implement the export of Course Structures per [CMI5-002] CMI-5 Course Structure
-3. The LMS should implement a user interface to allow LMS administrative users to create and edit course structures.
-4. The LMS must be able support course structures with one or more AU’s

-Course structures must contain the following data for each AU in a course:

-* URL location – A URL to the AU’s location (entry point)
-* Activity ID – the AU’s activity ID as defined in the XAPI specification (determined by the AU designer).
-* Launch Method -
-    * “OwnWindow” – The LMS must either spawn a new window for the AU launched, or redirect the existing window to the AU.
-    * “AnyWindow” – The AU does not care about the window context (all browser windows options are acceptable – FrameSet, New Window, redirect, etc.) The LMS may use whichever method desired..
-* Authentication Method – The authentication method used by the AU to access the LMS’s LRS.
-(Either HTTP basic or OAuth 1.0)
-* Launch Parameters –A set of static data specific to the AU’s design.
-Used as parameters by the AU to modify its behavior.
-* Entitlement Key – This is a value provided by the AU content provider and is used by the AU to determine whether the LMS instance and/or Learner are entitled to view the content.
-It is provided to the AU via a State API request.

-Course Structures must contain at least 1 AU.

-LMS must have the ability to create and maintain course structures containing more than 1000 AU’s.

 <a name="lms_state_api_requirements"></a>
 ##6.2 LMS State API Requirements